About this listing

 Very limited, but free and unmetered, street parking is within a 5 minute walk.

 Once you arrive at the lobby you can use the pay phone to call me.
-I will come down to greet you in the main lobby and take you up to the penthouse.
+I will come down to the main lobby and take you up to the penthouse.
 I will give you the key and any information you may need to know.

 You can use your card key to access the Pool and Jacuzzi and BBQ Grill area on the 5th floor.